-- Improving village facilities: for example, the new cemetery access road, gate and fencing in 2005
+- Improving village facilities: for example, the new cemetery access road, gate and fencing

 - Working with other village organisations for example – it is the 'Custodian Trustee for the Playing Fields and Village Hall Charitable Trust, to promote and improve public facilities